 -- 1739 Public House, 1739 N. Vermont Ave., Los Feliz; and

 -- Underground Pub & Grill, 1332 Hermosa Ave., Hermosa Beach.

 Major League Soccer's Los Angeles Galaxy will host a watch party at Tom's Urban at L.A.
 Live in downtown Los Angeles.

 The game will be televised in English by Fox and in Spanish by Telemundo.

 The U.S. is first in the rankings compiled by FIFA, soccer's international governing body.
-England is ranked third.
-Both teams have won all five of their games in the tournament.
+Sweden is ranked ninth.

 Photo: Getty Images